-The AT45DB161D is a 2.5V or 2.7V, serial-interface sequential access Flash memory ideally suited for a wide variety of digital voice-, image-, program code- and data-storage applications.
-The AT45DB161D supports RapidS serial interface for applications requiring very high speed operations.
-RapidS serial interface is SPI compatible for frequencies up to 66MHz.
-Its 17,301,504-bits of memory are organized as 4,096 pages of 512-bytes or 528-bytes each.
-In addition to the main memory, the AT45DB161D also contains two SRAM buffers of 512-/528-bytes each.
-The buffers allow the receiving of data while a page in the main Memory is being reprogrammed, as well as writing a continuous data stream.
-EEPROM emulation (bit or byte alterability) is easily handled with a self-contained three step read-modify-write operation.
-Unlike conventional Flash memories that are accessed randomly with multiple address lines and a parallel interface, the Adesto DataFlash® uses a RapidS serial interface to sequentially access its data.
+The AT45DB321D is a 2.5V or 2.7V, serial interface, sequential access flash memory ideally suited for a wide variety of digital voice-, image-, program code-, and data-storage applications.
+The AT45DB321D supports the RapidS serial interface for applications requiring very high speed operations.
+The RapidS serial interface is SPI compatible for frequencies up to 66MHz.
+The 34,603,008-bits of memory are organized as 8,192 pages of 512 bytes or 528 bytes each.
+In addition to the main memory, the AT45DB321D also contains two SRAM buffers of 512/528 bytes each.
+These buffers allow the receiving of data while a page in the main memory is being reprogrammed, as well as the writing of a continuous data stream.
+EEPROM (electrically erasable and programmable read-only memory) emulation (bit or byte alterability) is easily handled with a self-contained, three-step read-modify-write operation.
+Unlike conventional flash memories, which are accessed randomly with multiple address lines and a parallel interface, DataFlash® devices use a RapidS serial interface to sequentially access its data.
 The simple sequential access dramatically reduces active pin count, facilitates hardware layout, increases system reliability, minimizes switching noise, and reduces package size.
-The device is optimized for use in many commercial and industrial applications where high-density, low-pin count, low-voltage and low-power are essential.
+The device is optimized for use in many commercial and industrial applications where high density, low pin count, low voltage and low power are essential.